docker/cli/docs/deprecated.md

 ### Logentries logging driver

 **Deprecated in Release: v24.0**
-**Target For Removal In Release: v25.0**
+**Removed in Release: v25.0**

 The logentries service SaaS was shut down on November 15, 2022, rendering this logging driver non-functional.
-Users should no longer use this logging driver, and the driver will be removed in Docker 25.0.
+Users should no longer use this logging driver, and the driver has been removed in Docker 25.0.
+Existing containers using this logging-driver are migrated to use the "local" logging driver after upgrading.

 ### OOM-score adjust for the daemon